Jody Watley: 1974–1984: Soul Train and Shalamar

 Brown left the group in early 1979 right before the release of another Brown-led single from the album.
 He was soon replaced by singer Howard Hewett, therefore assembling the "classic" lineup of the group.
 Between 1979 and 1983, Watley, Daniel and Hewett recorded five albums together — Big Fun (1979), Three for Love (1980), Go for It (1981), Friends (1982) and The Look (1983).
 Watley co-led on some of the group's biggest hits, namely "Make That Move" and "A Night to Remember", while singing background on other hits such as "The Second Time Around", "This Is for the Lover in You" and "Dead Giveaway".

 During this period, three of Shalamar's albums — Big Fun, Three for Love and Friends — and one single ("The Second Time Around") all received gold certifications from the Recording Industry Association of America.
 Despite the success, all three Shalamar band mates had a contentious relationship with one another and with their SOLAR record label for lack of payment as well as artistic decisions that neither band mate could agree to.
-By the completion of The Look, Watley demanded to be let go from the group.
-Following a UK promotional tour, where they filmed the music video to "Dead Giveaway" in London, Watley and Daniel left the group.
+By the completion of The Look, Watley requested to be let go from the group as she eventually wanted to embark on a solo career.
+Following a UK promotional tour, where the group filmed the music video for "Dead Giveaway" in London, Watley and Daniel left the group.
 Despite The Look not performing as well as Friends, "Dead Giveaway" won the Watley-Hewett-Daniel lineup of Shalamar a Grammy Award nomination for Best R&B Vocal Performance by a Duo or Group.

 Watley relocated to London after leaving Shalamar.
 During this period, Watley recorded session work with Musical Youth on their album, Different Style!.
 She also recorded with Gary Langan, Anne Dudley and J. J. Jeczalik (who later became Art of Noise).
 In 1984, she recorded two singles for Phonogram Records under the mononym "Jody" — "Where the Boys Are" and "Girls Night Out", which was released only in Europe and Australia.

 In December 1984, Watley was one of only a few American acts — including R&B group Kool and the Gang — to participate in Bob Geldof's Band Aid recording of "Do They Know It's Christmas?", which included Bono, Boy George, Sting, George Michael, Phil Collins, Status Quo, Paul Weller, Bananarama and other prominent Irish and British artists.